 Tessa felt the same way.
 In her 40s, she’d started incorporating some strength training into her weekly routine to help make sure she didn’t lose muscle with age.
 However, after several weeks of doing so, she couldn’t see much of a difference in her muscles.

 When we commit to a workout routine, we hope to see visible results.
 We want to look in the mirror and notice a difference and, if we don’t, we can become discouraged.
 That’s not good news as regular workouts are great for your health, energy levels, and long-term vitality, so the last thing you want to do is give up.
-Instead, look at the following possible reasons why your workout isn’t working as you hoped and how you can change things so that you start detecting more visible changes.
+Instead, let’s explore the 7 reasons your workouts aren’t working and how you can change things so that you start detecting more visible changes.”

 1. You’re Not Working Out Enough